 We are also offering a group of university students the chance to complete a two-week 'study tour' as a part of their course, working on our Amazon Conservation Project in Peru.
-This project will allow the students a chance to work directly with exotic species through camera-trapping, footprint assessment and behavioral measurements, and to conduct research into the biodiversity of the Amazonian ecosystem.
+This project will allow the students a chance to work directly with exotic species through camera-trapping, footprint assessment and behavioural measurements, and to conduct research into the biodiversity of the Amazonian ecosystem.
 This group study tour will also involve a large number of educational lectures and discussions.
 This is an excellent opportunity for the students to actively engage in research towards their degree courses, and to have a sustainable, environmental impact whilst doing so.

 We have already organised a number of group trips for the new year.
 Our amazing Orangutan and Tribes Voluntour is set to be visited by a group of students from the George Spencer Academy, who are set to experience the enchanting magic of the area's orangutans and the incredible indigenous communities, with some brilliant group-package benefits.
-These include a visit to the beautiful coastal Tanjung Datu National Park, and a stay in a traditional Malay village among the local villagers.
-This will provide the students with an unequaled insight into the lives of indigenous communities in Malaysian Borneo.
+These include a visit to the beautiful coastal Tanjung Datu National Park and a stay in a traditional Malay village among the local villagers.
+This will provide the students with an unequalled insight into the lives of indigenous communities in Malaysian Borneo.

 After the resounding success of their trip to the Great Orangutan Project in Malaysia, the Durham University Charity Committee ventured back to Borneo, but this time they visited the Indonesian side of the island as they helped out at the IAR Orangutan Project.
 Here the group played a pivotal role in continuing the growth of this orangutan sanctuary, helping with construction tasks as well as entertaining the orangutans via enrichment.
 This trip gave the group a great chance to help at a sanctuary which is still finding its feet, and the work they did there proved invaluable in efforts to improve orangutan conservation in the area.